gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'cs_params' parameter MAY be present and specifies the parameters for the counter signature algorithm.
-This parameter is a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+   * The 'cs_params' parameter MUST be present and specifies the parameters of the counter signature algorithm.
+This parameter is a CBOR array, which includes the following two elements:

+      - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'cs_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'cs_key_params' parameter MAY be present and specifies the parameters for the key used with the counter signature algorithm.
-This parameter is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.
+      - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
 This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.
 If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.

    * The 'ecdh_alg' parameter, if present, specifies the ECDH algorithm used in the OSCORE group, if this supports the pairwise mode of Group OSCORE.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 This parameter MUST be present if the OSCORE group supports the pairwise mode of Group OSCORE, and MUST NOT be present otherwise.

-   * The 'ecdh_params' parameter, if present, specifies the parameters for the ECDH algorithm.
+   * The 'ecdh_params' parameter, if present, specifies the parameters of the ECDH algorithm.
 It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
+This parameter is a CBOR array, which includes the following two elements:

-This parameter is a CBOR array, with the same format and value of the COSE capabilities for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+      - 'ecdh_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'ecdh_key_params' parameter, if present, specifies the parameters for the key used with the ECDH algorithm.
-It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
-This parameter is a CBOR array, with the same format and value of the COSE capabilities for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.
+      - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

+   The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 * The 'exp' parameter MUST be present.

 * The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD3), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.